6 Best EV Stocks To Buy Now: Top Electric Car Companies To Invest In

 Tesla’s Impact and Current Performance

 Elon Musk is notorious for his media presence, outspokenness and the corresponding effect of both on stock prices.
-Most recently, his announcement that Tesla would stop accepting Bitcoin due to energy consumption concerns caused a dip in prices.
+For example, his announcement that Tesla would stop accepting Bitcoin due to energy consumption concerns caused a dip in prices.
+Prices have also fallen over the last couple of months as Musk has sold shares in his company — over $2.87 billion worth in December 2021, according to CNBC.
+However, he also exercised an option, granted in his 2021 compensation package, to purchase 2.13 million shares for a strike price of $6.24 per share — not bad considering the stock closed the year trading at $1,056.78.

 EV Industry Support Stocks